griptape-ai/ComfyUI-Griptape/README.md

 * In the base comfyUI folder, create a file called `.env` if it doesn't already exist
 * Add an API key for each of the services you require.
 You will see a list of the appropriate keys below:

-_Note: Most nodes will work fine with just the `OPENAI_API_KEY`, so at least make sure you have that one._

 ```bash
 OPENAI_API_KEY=